Top

 Unique Experiences in Hiroshima

 Why not walk the streets dressed in a traditional Japanese kimono?
 There are a number of shops offering kimono and yukata (summer kimono) rentals.
-You just have to choose your favorite design and the shop staff will help you get dressed.
+Simply choose your favorite design, and the shop staff will assist you in getting dressed.

 Try Delicious Hiroshima-style Okonomiyaki

 It’s clear that just seeing isn’t enough, you will taste amazing food when visiting Hiroshima!
 One of the most famous food in Hiroshima is its own style of okonomiyaki.
-The local version of the dish is characterized by only a thin layer of batter and a generous amount of cabbage on top of yakisoba noodles.
+You can tour the factory, witness sauce bottling, and learn about seasoning production, including ingredient selection and quality maintenance.
 Popular toppings include oysters, squid, and cheese.
-The dish is completed with bonito flakes, green laver and okonomiyaki sauce.
-Diners are typically seated at a counter in front of the chef who prepares the meal on a large griddle.
+Bonito flakes, green laver, and okonomiyaki sauce complete the dish.
+The chef typically seats diners at a counter, preparing the meal on a large griddle in front of them.

 Make sure you visit Wood Egg Okonomiyaki Museum, this is a theme park which produces sauce for Okonomiyaki in Hiroshima.
-Not only you can experience the process of putting sauce into bottles in the factory, but you can also join a tour in which a guide explains the manufacturing process of each seasoning they produce, such as sauce and vinegar, and also how they choose raw materials and keep the quality of their products high.
+You can tour the factory, witness sauce bottling, and learn about seasoning production, including ingredient selection and quality maintenance.
 The best experience you can enjoy here is actually cooking the Okonomiyaki by yourself!

 Explore the “Sake Town”

 Don’t miss taking the time to attentively sample the local sakes!
-With more than 50 brewers, Hiroshima is one of Japan’s three great sake-producing areas, along with Fushimi in Kyoto and Kobe’s Nada district.
-Hiroshima’s sake, with its rich flavor crafted from the area’s bounteous natural surroundings, is highly popular even among Japanese sake connoisseurs.
+Hiroshima, one of Japan’s top sake-producing areas, boasts over 50 brewers, alongside Fushimi in Kyoto and Kobe’s Nada district.
+Hiroshima’s sake, crafted from abundant natural surroundings, is popular among Japanese connoisseurs for its rich flavor.
 You definitely should experience the world of sake!

 Interested to visit all these places in Hiroshima?
 We can plan that trip for you!
-Contact us and let us know what kind of trip you have in mind, and we’ll make a tailor-made trip to Japan and Hiroshima just for you!
+Contact us with your trip preferences for a tailor-made Japan and Hiroshima experience.
+We’ll craft a personalized itinerary for you!